LPontes/ECO-Pluvia/README.md

 ECOPluvia Downloader

-This QGIS plugin facilitates the acquisition of precipitation data available at HidroWeb.
+This QGIS plugin facilitates the acquisition of precipitation data available at the website HidroWeb.
 The website is administered by the Agência Nacional de Águas, a Brazilian governmental agency.
-The plugin was developed by the research group in environmental modeling and ecotechnologies at Universidade Federal de Santa Maria in order to give a spatial visualization of the gages and automate the download process.
+The plugin was developed by the Research Group on Hydro Environmental Modeling and Ecotechnologies at Universidade Federal de Santa Maria in order to give a spatial visualization of the gages and automate the download process facilitating the hydrologic studies.

 USING ECOPluvia Downloader